 We have appointed TDS, an affiliate of TD, as the Agent for the sale of the Notes.
 Pursuant to the terms of a distribution agreement, TDS has agreed to purchase the Notes from TD at the public offering price less an underwriting discount up to the underwriting discount specified on the cover page hereof and will use all of that commission to allow selling concessions to other registered broker-dealers in connection with the distribution of the Notes.
 The underwriting discount represents the selling concessions for other dealers in connection with the distribution of the Notes.
-The Notes generally have been offered to the public at the Public Offering Price, provided that certain fee based advisory accounts may have agreed to purchase the Notes for as low as the price specified on the cover hereof and such registered broker-dealers may have agreed to forgo, in their sole discretion, some or all of their selling concessions in connection with such sales.
-The total "Underwriting Discount" and "Proceeds to TD" specified on the cover hereof reflect the aggregate of the underwriting discounts per Note at the time TD established its hedge positions on or prior to the Pricing Date, which may have been variable and may have fluctuated depending on market conditions at such times.
-TD will reimburse TDS for certain expenses in connection with its role in the offer and sale of the Notes, and TD will pay TDS a fee in connection with its role in the offer and sale of the Notes.
+The Notes will generally be offered to the public at the Public Offering Price, provided that certain fee based advisory accounts may have agreed to purchase the Notes for as low as the price specified on the cover hereof and such registered broker-dealers may have agreed to forgo, in their sole discretion, some or all of their selling concessions in connection with such sales.
+The total "Underwriting Discount" and "Proceeds to TD" specified on the cover hereof reflect the aggregate of the underwriting discount at the time TD established its hedge positions on or prior to the Pricing Date, which may have been variable and fluctuated depending on market conditions at such times.
+TD will reimburse TDS for certain expenses in connection with its role in the offer and sale of the Notes.

 Conflicts of Interest.
 TDS is an affiliate of TD and, as such, has a "conflict of interest" in this offering within the meaning of Financial Industry Regulatory Authority, Inc. ("FINRA") Rule 5121.
 In addition, TD will receive the net proceeds from the initial public offering of the Notes, thus creating an additional conflict of interest within the meaning of FINRA Rule 5121.
 This offering of the Notes will be conducted in compliance with the provisions of FINRA Rule 5121.
-In accordance with FINRA Rule 5121, neither TDS nor any other affiliated agent of ours is permitted to sell the Notes in this offering to an account over which it exercises discretionary authority without the prior specific written approval of the account holder.
+In accordance with FINRA Rule 5121, neither TDS nor any other affiliated agent of ours is permitted to sell the Notes in this offering to an account over which it exercises discretionary authority without the prior specific written approval of the account holder